scality/Zenko/docs/docsource/operation/Orbit_UI/Setting_Up_Orbit/index.rst

 Registering Orbit to Zenko
 --------------------------

 Orbit can be run as a user interface to Zenko no matter where or how Zenko is hosted.
-You can deploy Zenko:
+You can deploy Zenko on any host running Kubernetes 1.11.3 or later.
+Successfully tested Kubernetes hosts include:

--  As a test instance running on a local machine using Minikube
+-  A test instance running on a local machine using Minikube
--  On a cloud host using MetalK8s
+-  A cloud host using MetalK8s
--  On a cloud host using the host’s native Kubernetes environment (EKS, GKE, AKS).
+-  A cloud host using the host’s native Kubernetes environment (EKS, GKE, AKS).